 The Goodness of the Lord in the Land of the Living

-Teach me thy way, O Lord, and lead me in a plain path, because of mine enemies.
-Deliver me not over unto the will of mine enemies: for false witnesses are risen up against me, and such as breathe out cruelty.
-I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.
+Teach me thy way, O Lord, and lead me in a plain path, because of mine enemies. … I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.
 Wait on the Lord: be of good courage; and he shall strengthen thine heart: wait, I say, on the Lord. – Psalm 27:11-14 (KJV)

 “I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.”

-Faith to believe in God’s ability to make dreams come true in our lifetime is what gives people courage to change and courage to struggle.
+Faith to believe in God’s ability to make dreams come true in our lifetime fuels the pursuit of justice.
 Waiting on the Lord does not put our dreams on indefinite hold.
 Waiting on the Lord places our dreams on an immediate process of unfolding.

 Kenneth L. Samuel is Pastor of Victory for the World Church, Stone Mountain, Georgia.